ED9426/The-best-classfier/README.md

 # The-best-classfier

-This project compares four classification algorithms that I learned in Machine Learning with Python on Coursera from IBM.
+This project compares four classification algorithms that I learned in Machine Learning with Python provided by IBM on Coursera.